carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 ### publishDir parameters

 The `publishDir` directive can take optional parameters, for example the `mode` parameter can take the value `"copy"` to specify that you wish to copy the file to output directory rather than just a symbolic link to the files in the working directory.
 Since the working directory is generally deleted on completion of a pipeline, it is safest to use `mode: "copy"` for results files.
-The default mode (symlink) is helpful for checking intermediate files which are not needed in a long term.
+The default mode (symlink) is helpful for checking intermediate files which are not needed in the long term.
 ~~~
 publishDir "results/quant", mode: "copy"
 ~~~